Justice League (Smallville): Spin-offs

-During the sixth season, there was talk about creating a new series based on the Green Arrow/Oliver Queen character.
+During the sixth season, there was a talk about creating a new series based on the Green Arrow/Oliver Queen character.
 Hartley refused to talk about the possibility of a spin-off during the filming of the sixth season out of respect for his role on Smallville.
 The actor felt he should respect what Smallville had accomplished in five seasons, and not "steal the spotlight" by thinking he was better than he was just because there was "talk" of a spin-off after only two appearances on the show.
 According to Hartley, "talking" was as far as the spin-off ever got.
-According to Gough, the Green Arrow spin-off would have introduced the idea of Oliver acting in more of a "Professor X" role, where he takes in people with superpowers who have no place to go and trains them.
+Gough explained that the Green Arrow spin-off would have introduced the idea of Oliver acting in more of a "Professor X" role, where he takes in people with superpowers who have no place to go and trains them.
 The series would have used characters that would be more easily cleared by the film division at Warner Bros.
-As DeKnight clarified, the series would have featured the introduction of new characters—some from the Teen Titans and others from the DC Comics Universe—as well as going into more depth for the background story of its primary characters, like Bart, Victor, and Arthur.
+As DeKnight clarified, the series would have featured the introduction of new characters—some from the Teen Titans and others from the DC Comics universe—as well as going into more depth for the background story of its primary characters, like Bart, Victor, and Arthur.
 As with the other potential series, this one never came to fruition.